ProfRandom/Excel-Lambda-Suite/Summing Utilities/README.md

 - Uses the closed-form arithmetic series formula—no iteration required.
 - Only includes full steps that do **not exceed** the upper bound.
 - Ideal for range-controlled summations with safe upper limits.

+---
+---

+---

+### 📊 Sample Workbook

+For hands-on examples and live formula testing, see:

+**`Summing Utils.xlsx`**
+This file contains:
+- Input/output demos for each function in the suite
+- Sample scenarios with expected results
+- Pre-loaded formulas for quick exploration

+> Tip: Copy any function from this sheet into your own workbook to begin using it immediately.